 When we did the first Kon-Mari clear out we did a little bit of the toys but we never really truly tackled it thoroughly.
 Kids get toys from family members at holidays and birthdays, sit down with your kids and sort through things once in a while.
 What do they want to keep and why.
 It’s a great time to teach them about sharing and appreciating what they have.
 We also discussed giving toys away to others that may need it as some kids don’t have as much as them.
 Lil miss is a bit of a hoarder and if up to her she would keep every lil bit of scrap paper.
 So if your child is anything like mine, some gentle persuasion may be in order.
 Keep the things that they love to play, every kid has a few toys, books and clothes they don’t touch for months on months…if so its time to let them go.
 Read through my original post about decluttering to see how I keep their clothes in order.

-Cheap smaller storage boxes are your friends, my previous mistake was having one large box to put it all their things in which just made a bigger mess as they could never ever fit things in there due to the lack of organisation which lead in turn to a lot more tablet playing and less imaginative play with their toys because they could never get in the box to see what to play with.
-Their smaller toys are sorted into smaller boxes with clear labels for easy sorting that can do them self.
+Cheap smaller storage boxes are your friends, my previous mistake was having one large box to put it all their things in.
+This just made a bigger mess as they could never ever fit things in there due to the lack of organisation which lead in turn to a lot more tablet playing and less imaginative play with their toys.
+They could never get their toys in the box to see what to play with.
+Their smaller toys are sorted into smaller boxes with clear labels for easy sorting that they can do them self.
 We still have on Ikea DIY job left to do ( total cost under £5) to add some movable storage on the wall for their really small fiddly toys.
 Who invented Shopkins!!!!

 If you have decluttered well enough there should be a good amount of space to move around.
 The key to keeping your kids room clean is not to over stuff it with things.
 Keep it simple.
 Now you have decluttered don’t go back and fill with lots of new stuff.
 Kids need space to play and to actually see what they have.